Prices from £22.99

 Trimethoprim 200mg tablets should be swallowed whole with a glass of water.

 Always take your medicine as prescribed by the doctor.

 All medicines have the potential of causing side effects, though not everybody gets them.
-Understand the risks associated with your treatment and being vigilant of side effects is important to your care.
+Understanding the risks associated with your treatment and being vigilant of side effects is important to your care.